Lawyers Giving Back

 The Care Campaign: Supporting Attorneys in Pro Bono Service

 The State Bar of Texas is committed to fostering a culture of pro bono service in our state.
-As part of this commitment, the bar is launching the Care Campaign to empower attorneys who want to serve the millions of low-income Texans who need legal help.
+As part of this commitment, the bar launched the Care Campaign to empower attorneys who want to serve the millions of low-income Texans who need legal help.

 While nearly six million Texans qualify for legal aid, the Texas legal community only meets 20 percent of the need.
-The Care Campaign will focus on removing barriers to pro bono services and supporting attorneys in meeting the growing demand for civil legal aid.
+The Care Campaign is focusing on removing barriers to pro bono services and supporting attorneys in meeting the growing demand for civil legal aid.

-After speaking with legal aid providers and pro bono attorneys about their needs, the bar is focusing on the following initiatives that you will see unfold in the coming year:
+After speaking with legal aid providers and pro bono attorneys about their needs, the bar is focusing on the following initiatives:

 • Practical training programs that offer CLE credit.
 The bar is developing “nuts and bolts” training programs that will provide attorneys with practical skills for the types of cases legal aid providers most frequently encounter.
 These CLE programs will be offered at no charge in exchange for a commitment to do pro bono.